 On the other hand, you can achieve this function by adding a plugin.
 Twitter Follow Button Widget is one of the plugins which help you create a Twitter follow button on your website.
 It comes along with an exclusive widget which only requires you to input your Twitter information and click on the save button.
 However, in our personal experience, it’s not necessary at all because thing are too simple.
 After all, too many installed plugins will add a burden to your website.

 You are done if you don’t mind the button appearance.
 However, if you want to beautify it or customize it to match your website style, you can learn about the below part.

 Customize the Coding

 - Follower Count Display – You can decide this aspect using the attribute of “data-show-count = ”.
-The true property means you want to display the count, and the false property means you want to hide it.
+The true property means that you want to display the count, and the false property means that you want to hide it.

 - Size – The attribute deciding button size is “data-size = ”.
 Note that you can only choose between medium (the default option) and large.